GaziTaufiqIslam/Photography-club/README.md

 # Photography-club
-A jekyll based site for instituions photography club
+A jekyll based site for photography club template